-301.12 MEDICAL CONSIDERATION
+301.11 MEDICAL CONSIDERATION

-A. Medical assistance shall be provided to any person who requests it, who is rendered unconscious, exhibits signs of physical distress, or who claims an injury (with the exception of minor marks on the wrist consistent with being handcuffed and/or minor marks or abrasions to portions of the body consistent with prone handcuffing or a takedown technique).
-Any subject exhibiting signs of physical distress after

-- an encounter should be continuously monitored until the subject can be medically assessed. - B. Based upon the officer's initial assessment of the nature and extent of the subject's injuries, medical assistance may consist of examination by fire personnel, paramedics, hospital staff or medical staff at the jail.
+- A. Medical assistance shall be provided to any person who requests it, who is rendered unconscious, exhibits signs of physical distress, or who claims an injury (with the exception of minor marks on the wrist consistent with being handcuffed and/or minor marks or abrasions to portions of the body consistent with prone handcuffing or a takedown technique).
+Any subject exhibiting signs of physical distress after an encounter should be continuously monitored until the subject can be medically assessed. - B. Based upon the officer's initial assessment of the nature and extent of the subject's injuries, medical assistance may consist of examination by fire personnel, paramedics, hospital staff or medical staff at the jail.
 Any refusal of medical attention shall be fully documented in related reports and, whenever practicable, should be witnessed by another officer and/or medical personnel.
 If a BWC recording is made of the contact or an interview with the subject, any refusal should be included in the recording if possible.
-Any subject who has been rendered unconscious by a Lateral Neck Restraint will be examined and/or treated at a medical facility prior to being booked into jail. - C. The on-scene supervisor, or if not available the primary handling officer, will make all reasonable attempts to provide information, as time allows, to assist medical care providers.
+Any subject who has been rendered unconscious by any use of force will be examined and/or treated at a medical facility prior to being booked into jail. - C. The on-scene supervisor, or if not available the primary handling officer, will make all reasonable attempts to provide information, as time allows, to assist medical care providers.
 This notification should include a description of the force used and any other circumstances the officer reasonably believes would be potential safety or medical risks to the subject (e.g., prolonged struggle, extreme agitation, impaired respiration). - D. Persons who exhibit extreme agitation, violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics and who appear impervious to pain (sometimes called Excited-Agitated Delirium), or who require a protracted physical encounter with multiple officers to be brought under control, may be at an increased risk of sudden in-custody death (postmortem diagnosis of death: Excited Delirium).
 Calls involving these persons should be considered medical emergencies.
-Law enforcement personnel who reasonably suspect a medical emergency exists should request medical assistance as soon as practicable and have medical personnel stage away if appropriate. - E. When the scene is secure and it is safe to do so, officers should attempt to render medical first aid until medical response has arrived.
+Law enforcement personnel who reasonably suspect a medical emergency exists should request medical assistance as soon as practicable and have medical personnel stage away if appropriate.